matthiasportius/IBMcourse1/README.md

-# IBMcourse1
+# IBM edX-course "Python for Data Science Project"

-IBM edX-course "Python for Data Science Project"
+This repo is only for uploading the final course material for the IBM course on edX.